Severe Lightening Storm

 • The best thing is to use bottled water from emergency supplies.

-• If you can’t boil water, you can disinfect is using household bleach.
-Bleach will kill some, but not all types of disease causing organisms that may be in the water.
+• If you can’t boil water, you can disinfect it using household bleach.
+Bleach will kill some, but not all types of disease-causing organisms that may be in the water.
 If the water is cloudy, filter it through clean cloths or allow it to settle, and draw off the clear water for disinfection.
-Add 1/8 teaspoon (or 8 drops) or regular, unscented, liquid household bleach for each gallon of water, stir it well and let it stand for 30 minutes before you use it.
+Add 1/8 teaspoon (or 8 drops) of regular, unscented, liquid household bleach for each gallon of water, stir it well and let it stand for 30 minutes before you use it.
 Store disinfected water in clean containers with covers.

 • DO NOT store any plastic water containers directly on concrete.
-The concrete will leech chemicals into the water, contaminating it and also degrading the plastic bottle, causing failure.
+The concrete will leach chemicals into the water, contaminating it and also degrading the plastic bottle, causing failure.

 Other sources of water:

 • Toilet water storage tank.
-Note: Use the water from the storage tank – not the toilet bowl.
-Do not drink if you use colouring or chemicals in the water.
+NOTE: Use the water from the storage tank – not the toilet bowl.
+Do not drink if you use coloring chemicals in the water.

 • Melted ice cubes.